SoundOfScooting/TTS-Unleashed/README.md

 See [Enable Pixel Draw](#section-controls).

-*BUGFIX:* Pressing right click to cancel drawing actually erases the line for all players instead of just yourself.

 *(new)* Pressing right click while erasing stops erasing and redraws all lines that were erased since you started.\
 **NOTE:** As of right now the overlap order of the redrawn lines is preserved, but the redrawn lines appear above all other lines.